12,300 words, one hour and 30 min.

 He started the car.
 In the soft green glow of the dashboard lights, her eyes glared straight ahead.
-She might as well have been a statue, a boiling cauldron inside.
+She might as well have been a statue with a boiling cauldron inside.

-His jaw muscles clenched as he pulled his ’55 Ford Fairlane away from her folks’ pale-yellow frame home on Rossville’s far west edge.
-The Ford thrust down the densely treed street toward the movie theater two miles away on the opposite side of town.
+His jaw muscles clenched as he pulled his ’55 Ford Fairlane — he couldn’t afford the new ’57 — away from her folks’ pale-yellow frame home on Rossville’s far west edge.
+The Ford thrust down the densely treed street toward the movie theater two miles away on the other side of town.
 His eyes checked the clock on the dash.